 Regular, high-quality sleep is necessary for proper physical and mental health.
 Doctors have long recognized that patients with chronic illness tend to develop secondary disturbances of sleep, that can be anywhere from minimally to significantly life impacting.
 In atopic dermatitis, sleep disruption correlates with disease severity, as well as behavioral manifestations.
 However, only in the past few years have studies been published which show how tightly entwined high-quality sleep is to skin health.

 Circadian Rhythm and Sleep

-This topic is extremely broad, and worthy of several full-length books on its own.
-For this discussion we will only talk about its relationship with pediatric atopic dermatitis.
+This topic is extremely broad and worthy of several full-length books on its own.
+For this discussion, we will only talk about its relationship with pediatric atopic dermatitis.
 Circadian rhythm refers to the body’s daily clock.
-This clock is centered in the brain, and runs a complex arrangement of rising and falling hormones, energy levels, and other metabolic processes.
+This clock is centered in the brain and runs a complex arrangement of rising and falling hormones, energy levels, and other metabolic processes.
 This clock is designed to fit into a 24-hour period of time.
-This is driven by the cycles of light and dark, and can be easily interrupted by disturbances in environment, light quality, and medications.
+This is driven by the cycles of light and dark and can be easily interrupted by disturbances in the environment, light quality, and medications.
 The itching from atopic dermatitis is worse at night, due to multiple reasons.